 Cuisinart helped make food processors a standard machine in kitchens everywhere.
 If you’re looking for a no-frills, reliable food processor, you can have faith in this machine.
 This 14-cup food processor from Cuisinart is as reliable as the older models, but it’s equipped for the 21st century with electronic touch pad controls.
 These controls let you select among high/low, on/off, and pulse.

 It’s perfect for those who like experimenting with all kinds of cooking, as the slicing disc, shredding disc, and blade make it easy to chop, mix, knead, and puree just about anything.
 Those who do a lot of baking will like knowing that the dough speed adjusts automatically to the amount and consistency of the flour, so you always get the perfect dough for bread, rolls, and other baked goods.

 Hamilton Beach 10-Cup Food Processor With Compact Storage

 Just getting into food processing?
-This is a great option for amateur cooks that is also is budget-friendly.
+This is a budget-friendly option that’s ideal for amateur cooks.